ashwin25march/ashwin25march.github.io/README.md

 # ashwin25march.github.io
 ashwin25march.github.io
 #create a website called zeved
-$show it like a real website when mama tell
+#show it like a real website when mama tell
-^show it to kavin anna
+#Show it to kavin anna
-^ask kavin anna to create a website like this with template ^ask mama to create a website like this
+#Ask kavin anna to create a website like this with template
+$Ask mama to create a website like this